trigtbh/lahacks-26/README.md

 ## What It Does

-Say *"Hey Chad, when I'm running late, message my team on Slack, push my next meeting by 30 minutes, and order a Domino's pizza to the office"* — and Chad:
+Say *"Hey Chad, when I'm running late, message my team on Slack, push my next meeting by 30 minutes, and order a Domino's pizza to the office"*.
+Chad:

 1. Transcribes your voice (Deepgram Nova-3)
 2. Classifies intent and constructs a validated workflow (Gemma-4-26B via OpenRouter)